- What is cancer?

 After finding out you have ovarian cancer, you may feel shocked, upset, anxious or confused.
 These are normal responses.
 It may be helpful to talk about your treatment options with your doctor, family and friends.
 Seek as much information as you feel you need.
 It is up to you how involved you want to be in making decisions about your treatment.

-Ovarian cancer is the ninth most common cancer in Australian women, with more than 1200 women diagnosed each year.
+Ovarian cancer is the eighth most common cancer in Australian women, with 1,330 new cases diagnosed in 2011.
 The causes of ovarian cancer are not known.
 Diagnosing ovarian cancer can be difficult as symptoms are often vague and shared by many other common illnesses.

 How is ovarian cancer treated?